codacy/pulse-user-docs/docs/index.md

 `https://ingestion.acceleratedevops.net/v1/ingestion/<provider>?api_key=<API-KEY>`

 There is no specified format for events sent to this endpoint.
-Although, make sure to include all the fields documented above.
+Although, make sure to include all the fields documented below.
 If you are planning to push events this way, please let us know.
 Data will not be immediately available in your dashboard as we'll need to process it on our side.

 ## 2. Pushing data to Pulse